Medical Marijuana – Is it dry or drying?

 Michigan Medical Marijuana – Case Dismissed

 In one case, recently harvested marijuana was found to be dried even though it had only been drying for four days and still contained moisture.
-An expert testified for the defense that the marijuana was not “dried” (i.e. not usable and shouldn’t be counted) but that it was “drying” and that a significant amount of the moisture had evaporated.
+An expert testified for the defense that the marijuana was not “dried” (i.e., not usable and shouldn’t be counted) but that it was “drying” and that a significant amount of the moisture had evaporated.
 The appeals court affirmed the conviction.

 Michigan Medical Marijuana Act Defense Attorney

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.